sopra-steria-norge/openright-simple-server-seed/README.md

 ### Steps

-1. Retrieve the source code from ....:  `git clone ...`
+1. Retrieve the source code from github:  `git clone https://github.com/steria/openright-simple-server-seed.git`
+  * For IntelliJ just choose `VCS` > `Checkout from Version Control` > `Github` and enter the repository url.
 2. Import the project into your IDE
   * For Eclipse, run `mvn eclipse:eclipse -DdownloadSources` from the command line and do `File` > `Import...` > `Existing project into workspace` in Eclipse
-  * For IntelliJ,
+  * This should be pretty much automatic with IntelliJ
 3. Create the database schema
   * Log in with the root user on PostgreSQL (locally)
   * `CREATE USER seed WITH PASSWORD 'seed'`